 Monterey Off Road Cycling Association (MORCA), Velo Club Monterey, and the Naval Postgraduate School have organized rides and occasional social gatherings, besides doing bike advocacy work.
 See membership info on their websites.
 (The NPS club is open to military officers attending NPS or the Defense Language Institute, as well as instructors, support personnel, and spouses; download PDF of club brochure at top of this post.)

-The NPS campus currently has the best bike parking in Monterey County!
+The NPS campus has some of the best bike parking in Monterey County!